 66 (2) A waste management officer may, in writing, require any person to submit a waste impact report in a specified form and within a specified period to the waste management officer if a review of a waste management licence is undertaken in terms of section 53.

-These provisions only apply to National and Provincial Department which are licensing authorities for hazardous and general waste activities respectively as outlined in section 43.
+These provisions only apply to National and Provincial administration who are licensing authorities for hazardous and general waste activities respectively (section 43).